sebastian-zieba/PACMAN/joss/paper.md

 The only other end-to-end open source pipeline\footnote{as far as we are aware of} specifically developed for the reduction and analysis of HST/WFC3 data is [`Iraclis`](https://github.com/ucl-exoplanets/Iraclis) [@Tsiaras2016].

 Another open-source pipeline which has been used as an independent check of recent results presented in @Mugnai2021 and @Carone2021 is [`CASCADe`](https://jbouwman.gitlab.io/CASCADe/) (Calibration of trAnsit Spectroscopy using CAusal Data).
-[//]: # (The pipeline has been applied to both Hubble and Spitzer datasets and uses causal connections within a dataset to model both transit signal and systematics.)
+[comment]: <> (The pipeline has been applied to both Hubble and Spitzer datasets and uses causal connections within a dataset to model both transit signal and systematics.)
 For a more detailed discussion of `CASCADe` see Appendix 1 in @Carone2021.